MicrosoftTranslator/DocumentTranslation/docs/index.md

 to translate as you like, up to 1000.
 Additional limits are documented in [API documentation: Limits](https://docs.microsoft.com/azure/cognitive-services/translator/document-translation/get-started-with-document-translation?tabs=csharp#content-limits)

 Choose a folder to store the translated documents in.
-You may choose any folder on your computer.
+You may choose any folder on your computer, or any network folder that you have create and write permissions to.
-If you have translated to this language before, the app will suggest using the same folder as last time you translated to this target language.
+If you are translating to a single language and have translated to this language before, the app will suggest using the same folder as last time you translated to this target language.

 You may optionally provide a glossary of words or phrases you want to have translated in a specific way.
 Add only words and phrases that you are sure must be translated a certain way, and only those that do not translate naturally as intended.
-Works well for compound nouns like product names or phrases that shall remain untranslated.
+This works best for compound nouns like product names or phrases that shall remain untranslated.

 You can supply a simple mapping file like this, as a TSV (tab separated variables) file: